JacobCWBillings/PublicSphereTech/README.md

 Each application builds towards the long-term vision of a "global public sphere" wherein a global citizenry auto-generate and assents to a set of equitable and sustainable norms.
 The immediate application development goals are described in the following milestones.

-### Milestone 1: I/O Systems Foundations: OriginTrail + SingularityNET
+### Milestone 1: I/O Systems Foundations: OriginTrail + SingularityNET (month 1)
 A natural place to begin is with the integration of data storage and data analysis tools into a common framework.
 And, whereas the ultimate goal of PST is to build trustless and scalable information I/O tools, it makes sense to utilize distributed information systems as a core design feature.
-The state-of-the-art in blockchain-native information I/O tools are 1) OriginTrail Distributed Knowledge Graphs, and 2) SingularityNET distributed AI analytics applications.
+The state-of-the-art in blockchain-native information I/O tools include 1) OriginTrail Distributed Knowledge Graphs, and 2) SingularityNET decentralized AI analytics applications.
-To this end, milestone one installs and configures OriginTrail + SingularityNET to host a suite of user-facing information I/O tools.
+Thus, Milestone 1 installs, configures, and tests OriginTrail + SingularityNET to host a suite of user-facing information I/O tools.
-As a proof-of-concept: milestone 1 recruits a pre-existing information analytics tool from a partner organizations: Collective Human SuperIntelligence (CHSI) by radish.org.
+To verify the I/O framework, Milestone 1 launches a ready-made information analytics tool from a partner organization, namely, the Collective Human SuperIntelligence (CHSI) app from radish.org.
 #### Part 1.1: General system configuration
 The foundation of Public Sphere Tech is robust, on-chain, I/O infrastructure.
 To this end, following steps install and configure state-of-the-art blockchain-native I/O tools onto a bare-metal node.